Grounding conservation and development in community rights

 Equity and Environmental Justice in Climate Adaptation Policy

 Conducted qualitative research on the equity implications of sea-level rise adaptation strategies in coastal and riverine communities.
-Responsibilities included designing and conducting stakeholder interviews, thematic coding and analysis, and contributing to two academic publications.
+Responsibilities included designing and conducting interviews with buyout participants, residents, and community-based organizations; thematic coding and analysis; and contributing to two academic publications.
 The project identified the unintended social consequences of climate adaptation programs, such as flood buyouts and managed retreat, and proposed a justice-centered evaluation framework.

 Outcome: Transferable toolkit to assess equity and procedural fairness in adaptation planning, since adapted for human-wildlife conflict contexts through doctoral research.